Azure Private Link for Azure SQL Database and Azure Synapse Analytics

 Open a Command Prompt window after you have installed Telnet.
 Run the Telnet command and specify the IP address and private endpoint of the database in SQL Database.

-When Telnet connects successfully, you'll see a blank screen at the command window like the below image:
+When Telnet connects successfully, it outputs a blank screen at the command window, as shown in the following image:

 Test-NetConnection -computer myserver.database.windows.net -port 1433